jansmolders86/mediacenterjs/README.md

 An 'app' in this case is basically a wrapper for a feature you can use within MCJS.

 An App consists of two parts.
 A public part and a Model View Controller.
-When you look in the root of MCJS you'll see a folder calls 'Apps'.
+When you look in the root of MCJS you'll see a folder called 'Apps'.
 In this folder you can create a new folder or copy the hello world example and rename it.

 This is the MVC of your app.
 With and index.js file to control all the incoming route requests, a folder called Views which contains the actual client side HTML.